Torsa: Geography

 Torsa lies just offshore from the east coast of Luing.
 A rough track leads down from the road to Ardinamir farm on Luing to a narrow strait, fordable at low water, and onto the south west corner of the island.
 This area is known as Torsa Beag ("Little Torsa"), which name implies a small island in its own right but it is permanently attached to the main part of Torsa by a narrow strip of land.

-Torsa farmhouse, which was inhabited until the 1960s and is now a holiday let, is nearby.
+Torsa farmhouse, which was inhabited until the 1960s and in 2007 was a holiday let, is nearby.
 The bulk of the island, the total area of which extends to 113 ha, lies above a raised beach at between 10 and 60 metres above sea level.
 There is a shallow anchorage at Ardinamir reached via a narrow entrance with drying rocks.
 There is no jetty on the island and holidaymakers reach it using a small dinghy.
 The island is relatively fertile compared to its larger neighbours with good pasture for cattle and "almost its entire surface is capable of cultivation".

-There are various small offshore islets on the west side of Torsa including Eilean Fraoch (Heather Island), Glas Eilean (Grey-green Island) and Sgeir a' Bodaich.
-The peninsula that forms the northern point of Torsa is called Eilean na h-Eaglaise - island of the church.
+There are various small offshore islets on the west side of Torsa including Eilean Fraoch (heather island), Glas Eilean (grey-green island) and Sgeir a' Bhodaich (old man's skerry).
+The peninsula that forms the northern point of Torsa is called Eilean na h-Eaglaise – island of the church.